jakob-zapanta/jakob-zapanta.github.io/_projects/materials_and_manufacturing.md

 ### Finger scales

 Initially, we planned to use a waterjet to cut these out, as there were quite a lot of them and they were all the same shape.
 However, the waterjet was out of order when we intended to do that, so we pivoted to cutting out all of the scales by hand using the sheet metal shears, and punching out holes for the rivets with a metal punch.
+We also bent each scale around a metal pipe, so that they could curve around the wearer's fingers.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">